Punjagutta

 Panjagutta is a commercial and residential area in western Hyderabad, India.
 The area contains IT hubs, shopping malls and jewellery shops.
-It has become a major transit point for traffic to and from the Hyderabad districts of Ameerpet, Banjara hills, Somajiguda and Khairtabad.
-Twin flyovers across the road junction are helping ease the previously heavy traffic flow.
+It is a major transit point for traffic between the Hyderabad districts of Ameerpet, Banjara hills, Somajiguda and Khairtabad.
+Twin flyovers across the road junction ease the previously heavy traffic flow.

 Etymology

-The name Panjagutta means hand-mountain in Telugu, after a nearby peak that is reputedly topped by a largely self supporting boulder marked by the hand-print of Imam Ali.
+The name Panjagutta means hand-mountain in Telugu, after a nearby peak.